imccorve/personal-website/src/routes/the-human-tamagotchi/+page.md

 ### **Step 3: Coding with CircuitPython**

-We'll use CircuitPython to program the Tamagotchi.
+We'll use CircuitPython to program the tamagotchi.
 If you're unfamiliar with CircuitPython, Adafruit has an excellent **[introductory guide](https://learn.adafruit.com/welcome-to-circuitpython/troubleshooting)** to get you started.

-You'll want to create distinct functions for each interaction with your Tamagotchi.
+You'll want to create distinct functions for each interaction with your tamagotchi.
 The actions we've included are: feeding, kissing, praising and idling.
 Each action is tied to a different gif that will play when the action is performed.

 You can use the Adafruit's guide on **[Animating Sprites with CircuitPython](https://learn.adafruit.com/iot-twitter-listener-party-parrot/animating-sprites-with-circuitpython)** as a good starting point.